minnas/demo-app-react/README.md

 # Demo App React

 This is a Small app done with React + Typescript + Vite.
-The app has some dummy component for testing some features.🦄 The work continues

 To start, run these commands